Economy of Zimbabwe: Government of National Unity: 2009–2013

-Post-Government of National Unity: 2013–present
+Post-Government of National Unity: 2013–2020

 Following ZANU-PF's landslide electoral victory in the 2013 general elections, Patrick Chinamasa was appointed finance minister.
 Policies encouraging the indigenisation of the economy were fast tracked and laws requiring that 51% or more of non-black Zimbabwean owned companies had to be handed over to black Zimbabweans were implemented.
 This has been credited with creating further uncertainty in the economy and negatively impacting investment climate in the country.
 Although legislation dealing with the indigenisation of the Zimbabwean economy has been in development since 2007 and actively initiated by ZANU-PF in 2010 the policy has continued to be accused of being unclear and a form of "racketeering by regulation."
 The government doubled the civil service and embarked on what the Economist described as "...misrule and dazzling corruption."

 In April 2014, Chinamasa admitted that the country was heavily in debt and that the country needed to better attract foreign direct investment.
 Officially Zimbabwe's debt is $7 billion, or over 200% of the country's GDP.
 However, this figure is disputed, with figures as high as $11 billion being quoted, once debts to other African countries and China are included.
 As of May 2014, it has been reported that Zimbabwe's economy was in decline following the period of relative economic stability during the Government of National Unity.
 It is estimated that Zimbabwe's manufacturing sector requires an investment of roughly US$8 billion for working capital and equipment upgrades.